Okak, Newfoundland and Labrador: Moravian mission (1776-1919)

 In 1771 George III of the United Kingdom gave a land grant to the Moravian Church to establish missions for the local Inuit in northern Labrador.
 In the 18th century, Jens Haven and his followers built missions at Nain (1771), Okak (1776) and Hopedale (1782).
 These missions also served as trading posts.
 Later on, other Moravian settlements were established at Hebron (1830), Zoar (1865), Ramah (1871), Makkovik (1896) and Killinek in Nunavut (1904).

-Money and personnel to run the infrastructure was provided by the Unity Mission Board in Saxony and the Niesky Mission Training School.
+Money and personnel to run the infrastructure were provided by the Unity Mission Board in Saxony and the Niesky Mission Training School.
 However, this assistance was hampered by the effects of World War I and the devastation of the German economy.

 In 1918, Moravian missionaries brought an outbreak of Spanish influenza that devastated Okak, killing 204 out of a population of 263.

 Shortly thereafter, the Moravians sold their trading post at Okak to the Hudson's Bay Company.
 In 1956 the settlement was abandoned when the remaining inhabitants were compelled by the Canadian government to relocate to other communities in Labrador.
 Today, all that remains of Okak are a graveyard and ruins of the former mission.

 Okak was designated a National Historic Site of Canada in 1978, due to the former Moravian mission and the existence of sixty archaeological sites in the area, dating from 5550 BCE and representing of habitation from Maritime Archaic to Labrador Inuit.

 In 1985, a 24-minute documentary was made about the influenza outbreak, entitled "The Last Days of Okak".